4th ANNUAL CALL FOR PROPOSALS!

 - Phase 3: Develop concentrates on the analytics-enabled transformation with collection, storage, analysis of data and development of digital solutions (e.g. Predictive & Prescriptive Analytics/Machine Learning)

 We sincerely hope you will take advantage of this opportunity and benefit from our MSBA Program.
-We will be able to do only seven to nine projects, and will need a brief proposal from you.

 Step 1: Submit a proposal

 When you are defining the proposal, please note that the projects need to result with applied recommendations and implementation plans with some amount of measurable benefit and cost analysis.
 Applied Project Proposals need to be submitted online here.